kapouer/express-dom/README.md

 A few options are added to settings:

-- settings.view
+- view
-  only for helpers
+  supports: url string, location, express view name, string starting with "<", buffer, stream.

-- settings.views (string or array)
+- views (string or array)
   the root public dir(s) for the default helper plugin defaults to app.get('views')

-- settings.location
+- location
   whatwg url, will be used to set document location;
   and defaults to the current request url.

-- settings.location.headers
+- headers
-  additional headers.
-  In particular, cookie can be found here, if any.
-  An helper can do `settings.view = settings.location` to pass request to another url.
+  additional page request headers set by plugins.

-- settings.input
+- input
   the data obtained from the view or the view itself if it was given as data.

-- settings.output
+- output
   If `output !== false`, express-dom writes or pipe it to the response.
   A plugin can set response status, `output` and let other plugins change it, or can directly handle response and set `output` to false (or do nothing).

-- settings.filters
+- filters
   Array of filter: request => bool functions.
   If a filter returns *false*, the request is aborted.

-- settings.domain
+- policies
-  Configures the "domain" filter, see below.
+  map of Content-Security-Policy Fetch directives (without -src suffix).
+  Defaults to `{ default: "'none'" }`.

-- settings.priority (integer, default 0)
+- priority (integer, default 0)
   This defines separate pools (and queues) for allocating instances.
   Used in conjonction with `prioritize` helper (installed by default), it helps avoiding deadlocks when a page needs other pages during its prerending.

-- settings.prepare.disable
+- prepare.disable
   Disable prepare phase.
   Can be set per request (by helper), or as default.

-- settings.load.disable
+- load.disable
   Disable load phase.
 Only the prepare phase will run.
   Can be set per request (by a prepare plugin or helper), or as default (dom.settings.develop sets dom.settings.load.disable).